denten-books/plain-text/2-device.md

-## Chapter 2: Laying Bare the Device
+## Chapter 2: Laying Bare the Device (The Modernist Roots of Computation)

 "The weakest point in our present day universe is the incapacity of man to meet the machine, the culture conserve, or the robot, other than through